-I acknowledge receipt of the financial report of the United Firefighters Union of Australia, West Australian Branch.
-The documents were lodged with the Fair Work Commission on 27 March 2015.
-The report has been filed.
+I acknowledge receipt of the financial report of the United Firefighters' Union of Australia West Australian Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (FWC) on 23 March 2016.

+The financial report has now been filed.

 The financial report was filed based on a primary review.
 This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note that the financial report for the year ending 31 December 2015 may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 30 June 2016 may be subject to an advanced compliance review.